Zilliqa/zilliqa-developer/products/bridge/bridge-web/README.Docker.md

+# Docker documentation

-### Building and running your application
+## Building and running your application

 When you're ready, start your application by running:
 `docker compose up --build`.

-Your application will be available at http://localhost:4173.
+Your application will be available at <http://localhost:4173>.

-### Deploying your application to the cloud
+## Deploying your application to the cloud

 First, build your image, e.g.: `docker build -t myapp .`.
 If your cloud uses a different CPU architecture than your development